websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/designing-object-layouts.md

    ![Click on Add Field, choose a field, select the number of columns the field is displayed in, and click on Save.](./designing-object-layouts/images/05.png)

-1. Click on *Add Field* to add more fields to the block, or click on *Add Block* to add a new block to the tab for additional fields.
+1. Click *Add Field* to add more fields to the block, or click *Add Block* to add a new block to the tab for additional fields.

-1. Use the toggle switch to determine whether or not the block is *collapsible*.
+1. Use the toggle switch to determine whether the block is *collapsible*.

    ![Use the toggle switch to determine whether or not the block is collapsible.](./designing-object-layouts/images/06.png)

-1. Click on *Save*.
+1. Click *Save*.

 ### Relationships Tabs

-Follow these steps to add a Relationships tab:

-1. Click on the desired layout, and go to the *Layout* tab.
+1. Select the desired layout and go to the *Layout* tab.

    ![Click on the desired layout, and go to the Layout tab.](./designing-object-layouts/images/07.png)

 1. Click on *Add Tab*, enter a *Label*.
 This value determines the tab's display name in the Liferay UI.

-1. For tab type, click on *Relationships*, and then select from available *One to Many* or *Many to Many* relationships.
+1. For tab type, click on *Relationships* and then select from available *One to Many* or *Many to Many* relationships.
 This determines the relationship table displayed in the tab.

    ```{note}
    You can only select the Relationships type if the layout has at least one Fields tab.
 A Relationships tab cannot be the first tab in an Object layout, because relationships cannot be set at entry creation.
 An entry must first exist before it can be related to another Object entity.